crossminer/maracas/docs/detections.md

 ---

-## Method Abstract Added In Superclass
+## Method Abstract Added in Superclass
 An abstract method is added to a superclass and no implementation is provided in (maybe part of) the API hierarchy.
 This change is reported only if subtypes are abstract.
 Client types affected by this issue extend one of the subtypes of the superclass where the abstract method was added.
 We do not provide detections linked to this type of change.
-Instead we detect this and more general cases through the *Method Abstract Added To Class* change.
+Instead we detect this and more general cases through the *Method Abstract Added to Class* change.

 ---

-## Method Abstract Added To Class
+## Method Abstract Added to Class
 A new abstract method is added to a class.
 All non-abstract client classes extending the modified class or an abstract subtype will break, given that the definition of the target method is missing.
 This will result in a compilation error (i.e. source incompatible).
-However, at the binary level, no brekage is detected given that there cannot be calls to the new method when using the old version of the API (cf. *JLS 13.5.3.*).
+However, at the binary level, no breakage is detected given that there cannot be calls to the new method when using the old version of the API (cf. *JLS 13.5.3.*).
 In addition, the JVM does not check if there are missing method implementations at linking time.

 **Detection**